LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/analyze-survey-results.md

 ![](/tms/images/survey-insert-pivottable.png)

-> Note: The following steps may differ depending on your needs and the way your questions are configured in your survey.
+> [!NOTE] The following steps may differ depending on your needs and the way your questions are configured in your survey.

 1. In the **PivotTable Fields** menu box, check and drag **Instructor** to the **Columns** area at the bottom of the menu box.
 1. Check and drag **Question** to the **Filters** (or **Rows**) area.